-To better understand what will the store of the future look like, we must analyze the benefits of brick-and-mortar and online shopping experience.
+To better understand what the store of the future will look like, we must analyze the benefits of brick-and-mortar and online shopping experiences.
 Bricks or Clicks?
 What do fashion consumers prefer?

-These are just some of the reasons why consumers sometimes prefer to shop at physical stores and others to purchase online.
-So, the store of the future must be based on AI concept store combining the best parts of the two shopping experience.
+These are just a few of the reasons why some consumers often prefer to shop at physical stores while others prefer to purchase online.
+So, the store of the future must adopt AI concepts to its physical stores, combining the best parts of both shopping experience.

 This is what the future of fashion retail looks like

 True shopping extends from brick-and-mortar locations to mobile-browsing, ecommerce marketplaces, onsite storefronts, social media, retargeting, and everything in between.
 Technology is changing how we shop, and breaking down the walls between the virtual and the real world driving to omnichannel retail.